 "Part of the reason to do this is to make anyone on the other side of oil consumers, whether it is speculators or oil cartels, worried that it will happen again," Book said.

 Oil finished trading at $95.41 on Wednesday just before Fed Chairman Ben Bernanke said the economy may be in bigger trouble than previously thought.
-Prices dropped to about $94 overnight, then fell as low as $89 per barrel after the IEA announcement.
+Prices dropped to about $94 overnight and then fell as low as $89 per barrel after the IEA announcement.
 Oil finished trading Thursday at $91.02.

 Worldwide oil demand is at record levels because the recovering economies of the West and the surging economies of Asia are burning more gasoline, diesel and jet fuel.